10 Types of Bird Feeders You Need in Your Backyard

 These types of feeders can hang from a hook or sit on your deck or the ground.
 In both cases, the feeding surface is completely open, so birds have plenty of space to land and eat.

 Tray feeders are often used to attract larger birds like mourning doves, and ground-feeding birds like dark-eyed juncos.
 Look for feeders with holes or mesh on the bottom to allow for drainage.
 Some people who love squirrels even offer dried ears of corn on tray feeders.
-Check out this sure-fire method to prevent squirrels from digging in your potted plants.
+Or, you can always make a DIY squirrel feeder for these little animals to nibble from.

 The classic hopper feeder is usually covered with a roof and enclosed on all four sides.
 It’s common to find these feeders in the shape of a house or a barn.
 Sometimes you can even find options with suet feeders on either end.
 While they typically don’t deter squirrels, hopper feeders do protect seed from rain and snow.
 Larger birds such as woodpeckers, grosbeaks and mourning doves frequently visit them.
 Learn how to clean bird feeders.